15 Common Phone Scams to Look Out For—and How to Avoid Them

-Those scammers are sneakier than you'd think, but you need to protect your money and information.
+Scammers are sneakier than you might think, so you need to know how to protect your money and your information

 “Can you hear me?”

 How the scam works: Pause before speaking if a caller starts by asking, “Can you hear me?”
 Scammers are looking for a specific answer, says Eva Velasquez, CEO and president of Identity Theft Resource Center.
 “By getting you to answer ‘yes’ to that one question at the very beginning of the call—as opposed to somewhere in the middle of the conversation, where dubbing would be more obvious—scammers can record your affirmative answer,” she says.
 They can use that recording to claim you agreed to pay for some scam program.